-Mental Health Outpatient: Level A Youth

-Service description Initial clinical considerations Concurrent clinical considerations Transition/discharge considerations Generally office based, these outpatient mental health services are designed to quickly promote, or restore, previous level of high function/stability, or maintain social/ emotional functioning and are intended to be focused and time-limited with services discontinued as an individual is able to function more effectively.
-Outpatient services include evaluation and assessment, individual and family therapy, group therapy, medication management, and case management.
-Examples include: • An individual has already taken effective action and is in the maintenance phase of treatment to maintain baseline. • Client who is precontemplative regarding engagement in a higher Level of Care. • Primarily psychiatric services for ongoing medication management.
-Covered diagnosis on the Prioritized List AND • The need for maintenance of a medication regimen (at least quarterly) that cannot be safely transitioned to a PCP, OR • A mild or episodic parent, youth or family system interactional problem that is triggered by a recent transition or outside event and is potentially • Transitioning from a higher level of service (step down) in order to maintain treatment gains and has been stable at this level of functioning for three to four visits, AND • Low acuity of presenting symptoms and minimal functional impairment, AND • Home, school or community impact is minimal.
+Mental Health Outpatient: Level A Youth Service description Initial clinical considerations Concurrent clinical considerations Transition/discharge considerations Generally office based, these outpatient mental health services are designed to quickly promote, or restore, previous level of high function/stability, or maintain social/ emotional functioning and are intended to be focused and time-limited with services discontinued as an individual is able to function more effectively.
+Outpatient services include evaluation and assessment, individual and family therapy, group therapy, group therapy, medication management, and case management.
+Examples include: • An individual has already taken effective action and is in the maintenance phase of treatment to maintain baseline. • Client who is pre- contemplative regarding engagement in a higher Level of Care. • Primarily psychiatric services for ongoing medication management.
+Covered diagnosis on the Prioritized List AND The need for maintenance of a medication regimen (at least quarterly) that cannot be safely transitioned to a PCP, OR A mild or episodic parent, youth or family system interactional problem that is triggered by a recent transition or outside event and is potentially Transitioning from a higher level of service (step down) in order to maintain treatment gains and has been stable at this level of functioning for three to four visits, AND Low acuity of presenting symptoms and minimal functional impairment, AND Home, school or community impact is minimal.
 Continues to meet admission criteria AND is capable of additional symptom or functional improvement at this Level of Care.
+At least ONE of the following must be met: • Documented treatment goals and objectives of progress at this Level of Care, • It is reasonably predictable that continuing stabilization can occur with discharge from treatment and transition to PCP for medication management and/ or appropriate community supports.